applefi87/communitynotes/README.md

 ```
 $ cd sourcecode
 $ python main.py

+Example Usage:
+  # If there is only one rating file, pass the file path to the --ratings flag.
+  python main.py \
+    --enrollment data/userEnrollment-00000.tsv \
+    --notes data/notes-00000.tsv \
+    --ratings data/ratings-00000.tsv \
+    --status data/noteStatusHistory-00000.tsv \
+    --outdir data

+  # If there are multiple rating files, move them to a directory,
+  # and pass the directory path to the --ratings flag.
+  python main.py  --enrollment data/userEnrollment-00000.tsv  --notes data/notes-00000.tsv   --ratings data/ratings  --status data/noteStatusHistory-00000.tsv  --outdir data --parallel
+"""
 ```

 Multiple versions of Python3 should work, but we have tested the code with Python 3.10.